alexkoulakos/explain-then-predict/adversarial_attacks/expl-free/README.md

 * The second adversarial attack has parameters `max_candidates=8` and all its related output files are stored in the directory `path/to/output/dir/max_candidates_8`.

 ## General notes
-:information_source: You can customize the text generation strategy and parameters by modifying the file `generation_config.py` according to your specific needs.

 :information_source: Parameter `target_sentence` allows you to specify the input component (premise or hypothesis) that gets perturbed.

 :information_source: Please, ignore all the verbose tensorflow warnings.